qcri-social/AIDR/Installation-Instructions.md

 # 4. Post-installation MySQL commands (mandatory)

-Run the deployment script `deploy.sh` with the second argument as `deploy_db` to update your database (The first argument needs to be for deploying the system as mentioned in Step #3).
+Run the deployment script `deploy.sh` with the second argument as `deploy_db` to update your database (The first argument needs to be for deploying the system as mentioned in Step #3):

-    `sh deploy.sh deploy deploy_db`
+    sh deploy.sh deploy deploy_db

 Please set the MY_SQL_USERNAME variable in the `deploy.sh` script before running it.